d12frosted/elpa-mirror/stable-melpa/srfi-readme.txt

 * The *SRFI* buffer provides one-key commands to visit the SRFI document, its discussion (mailing list) archive, and its version control repository.
 These commands open the right web pages in your web browser using `browse-url'.
-The standard variable `browse-url-browser-function' can be used to control which web browser is used to open what pages.